-With AR improving rapidly, we will see a huge uptake in brands finding useful applications for the technology in the future.
+With AR improving rapidly, we will see a huge uptick in brands finding useful applications for the technology in the future.

 Related Content: Beginner’s Guide to Virtual Reality Ads

 Programmatic advertising is the process of using AI to automate ad buying.
-By removing humans from ad buying, companies receive a more reliable and cost-effective solution to their needs.
+By removing humans from this operation, companies receive a more reliable and cost-effective solution to their needs.

 Here’s a quick look at how programmatic advertising works: